magento/architecture/design-documents/graph-ql/nullability.md

 To decide whether the _field_ should be nullable, use the other recommendations provided in this document.

-When deciding whether a _List_ should be nullable, the most important question to ask is:
+When deciding whether _List items_ should be nullable, the most important question to ask is:

 **"Is the parent object still usable if at least one item in this list has an error?"**